adriantich/DnoisE/README.md

 Entropy is computed by DnoisE if no entropy values are given when *-y*.
 In practice, when entropy is computed, *-x* is not mandatory so the program will compute three independent entropy values associated with codon positions of the current dataset.

+__*MINIMUM ABUNDANCE FILTERING (-d)*__

+When entropy correction is applied, usually more true sequences with natural variability in the 3th codon position are kept.
+However, as low abundance false positive can remain, a minimum abundance filtering step is advisable. with the *-a* parameter (default: *-a* 0) the user can set the minimum amount of reads that a sequence must have in order to remain as true sequence.

 #### __Running DnoisE after SWARM within MOTU__